We may earn commission from affiliate links →

-If you’re someone who likes a ton of amenities in their accommodation, you’ll find those at Country House Djurisic.
-Its complimentary WiFi, free bicycle rentals, garden, terrace, shared lounge, playground, and barbecue facilities is why this is one of the best places to stay in Lake Skadar National Park.
+If you like a ton of amenities in their accommodation, you’ll find those at Country House Djurisic.
+Its complimentary WiFi, free bicycle rentals, garden, terrace, shared lounge, playground, and barbecue facilities are why this is one of the best places to stay in Lake Skadar National Park.
 On top of that, you can also indulge in a vegetarian breakfast every morning.
 The in-house restaurant serves local specialties.
-Accommodation is available in separate units, which come with a balcony offering lush garden views, a stovetop, oven, and toaster, among other things.
+Accommodation is available in separate units, with a balcony offering lush garden views, a stovetop, oven, and toaster, among other things.

 Eco Resort Cermeniza

 Another place to stay in Virpazar that comes highly recommended is Eco Resort Cermeniza.
-This resort provides accommodation in air-conditioned stone villas, all of which have free WiFi, a bathroom, kitchenette, flat-screen TV, bedroom, and seating area.
+This resort provides accommodation in air-conditioned stone villas with free WiFi, a bathroom, kitchenette, flat-screen TV, bedroom, and seating area.
 There’s also a restaurant specializing in local dishes, barbecue facilities, a garden with a sun terrace, an outdoor pool, and even a vineyard.